weigu1/python_threading/README.md

 my-python-project
 ├── src
 │   ├── main.py      # Entry point of the application
+│   ├── functions.py # module with our functions
 │   └── gui.py       # GUI module with a button
 ├── requirements.txt # Dependencies for the project
 └── README.md        # Project documentation
 ```